 The Platinum Card® from American Express

-The Platinum Card® from American Express has long been one of our favorite credit cards, for many years acting as a status symbol.
+The Platinum Card® from American Express has long been one of our favorite cards, for many years acting as a status symbol.
 Today it’s less special.
-As we see with cards like the Citi Prestige® Card and the Chase Sapphire Reserve®, many banks have imitated the formula.
+As we see with cards like the Citi Prestige® Credit Card and the Chase Sapphire Reserve®, many banks have imitated the formula.
 The new cards have, in many ways, improved on the old model.
 However, there are still some things The Platinum Card® from American Express hasn’t been matched on – namely customer service and luxury.
 Cardholders often exhibit loyalty to the card and issuer that’s been cultivated through Amex's care and effort.
 For example, one cardholder we spoke with lost his card.
 Amex shipped a replacement card overnight.
-The Platinum Card® from American Express throws in extra to make cardmember travel more luxurious, such as free Boingo WiFi plans, and bookings through their Fine Hotels and Resorts program.
+The Platinum Card® from American Express throws in extra to make cardmember travel more luxurious, such as bookings through their Fine Hotels and Resorts program.
 Though nothing major, these extra touches do a lot for the overall user experience.

 - Great lounge access due to Delta Sky Club® and Centurion Lounges

-- Automatic gold status with Hilton and Starwood hotels
+- Automatic gold status with Hilton and Marriott Bonvoy (enrollment required)

 Citi Prestige® Credit Card

-For the right consumer, the Citi Prestige® Card can have the most value.
+For the right consumer, the Citi Prestige® Credit Card can have the most value.
 This is because of the card’s unrestrictive travel credit and hotel benefits.
 Some other premium credit cards, like The Platinum Card® from American Express, allow their annual credit to be used only towards incidentals – that means baggage fees, seat upgrades, etc. This can be limiting for individuals who pack light and always want to fly economy.
-The $250 credit you get with the Citi Prestige® Card, can be applied towards all travel purchases.
+The $250 credit you get with the Citi Prestige® Credit Card, can be applied towards all travel purchases.
 Therefore, even though the total value isn't as high as what we see on some other cards, you are likely to find more opportunities to use it.